Multidimensional Rovella-like attractors: Introduction and statements of the results

 On the other hand, our construction leads to the presence of a pair of hyperbolic saddle equilibria accumulated by regular orbits inside the attractor but \emph{with different indexes} (the dimension of their stable manifolds).
 This feature creates extra difficulties for the analysis of the possible dynamics arising under small perturbations of the flow.

-Typically, when the critical region is non-recurrent (Misiurewicz maps in one-dimensional dynamics), most of the difficulties introduced by the critical region can be bypassed.
+Typically, when the critical region is non-recurrent (which corresponds to Misiurewicz maps in one-dimensional dynamics), most of the difficulties introduced by the critical region can be bypassed.
 That is one of the main reasons for us to construct a kind of multidimensional Misiurewicz dynamics.
 In general, such critical regions in dimension greater than one are sub-manifolds, and one cannot rule out that they intersect each other under the action of the dynamics.
-Albeit this, we shall exhibit a class of multidimensional Misiurewicz endomorphisms that appears naturally in a flow dynamics.
+Albeit this, we shall exhibit a class of multidimensional Misiurewicz-like endomorphisms that appears naturally in a flow dynamics; see Theorem~\ref{thm:seg} in Section~\ref{sec:theconstruction}.
+This is an example of non-uniformly expading dynamics in higher dimensions which \emph{does not exhibit any uniformly expanding direction} and is conjugated to a skew-product of a quadratic map with an expanding map, with the exception of at most two orbits.

-We start with a basic dynamics presenting an expanding invariant torus $\bT_1^k$ that will absorve the image of the critical region after the singularization of the associated flow.
-By topological reasons, this map can not be seen as a time-one map of a suspension flow: locally its degree is not constant.
-To bypass this new difficulty, we realize this map as a first return map of a flow with singularities (after identification by stable directions).
-Afterwards, we singularize a periodic orbit of this flow, i.e. we introduce a new singularity $s$ of saddle-type, with $(k+1)$-dimensional unstable manifold and $4$-dimensional stable manifold.
+This is the basic dynamics which we modify to obtain the return map $R$ to a cross-section of the flow, exhibiting an expanding invariant torus $\bT_1^k$ that will absorve the image of the critical region after the singularization of the associated flow. \emph{By topological reasons, this map can not be seen as a time-one map of a suspension flow: locally its degree is not constant.} To bypass this new difficulty, we realize this map as a first return map of a flow \emph{with singularities} (after identification by stable directions).
+Afterwards, we singularize a periodic orbit of this flow, i.e., we introduce a new singularity $s$ of saddle-type, with $(k+1)$-dimensional unstable manifold and $4$-dimensional stable manifold.
 Moreover, all the eigenvalues of $s$ are real and if $\sigma_{s,i}$, and $\sigma_{u,j}$ denote the stable and the unstable eigenvalues at $s$ respectively, then $\max\{\sigma_{s,i}\} + \max\{\sigma_{u,j}\} < 0$ for $1\le i \le 4$ and $1 \le j \le k+1$.
 We say that this kind of singularity is a {\emph {Rovella-like singularity}}.
-The resulting flow will present a multidimensional transitive \emph{Rovella-like attractor}, supporting a physical measure.
+The resulting flow will present a multidimensional transitive \emph{Rovella-like attractor}, supporting a physical measure, as stated in Theorem~\ref{mthm:pri}.

-The existence of the physical/SRB measure for the original flow is obtained taking advantage of the fact that, through identification of stable leaves, we can project the dynamics of the first return map of the flow to a global cross-section into a one-dimensional transformation with a Misiurewicz critical point.
+The existence of the physical/SRB measure for the original flow is obtained taking advantage of the fact that, through identification of stable leaves, we can project the dynamics of the first return map $R$ of the flow to a global cross-section into a one-dimensional transformation with a Misiurewicz critical point.